 How To Add Tracking In Google Analytics

 As business owners, it’s so important to be sure that our marketing endeavors are successful.
-Adding Google Analytics tracking is a super valuable tool that will help you to find out if your list-building activities are working or not.
+Adding Google Analytics tracking is a super valuable tool that will help you track your conversion rates to find out if your list-building activities are working or not.

 Here’s how to set it up: